karo-electronics/welcome/README.md

 ### TX standard
-The _Computer On Module_ (COM) of Ka-Ro's general TX family COM ("**TXCOM**" hereafter) are a series of **pin-compatible** COM, which follow the open and freely available Ka-Ro [TX-Standard][tx-std].
+The _Computer On Module_ (COM) of Ka-Ro's general TX family COM ("**TXCOM**" hereafter) are a series of **pin-compatible** COM, which follow the open and freely available Ka-Ro [TX-Standard][karo-tx-std].
 The standard allows for integration of solutions, depending on the solutions scale or intended target, thus making it easy to create a product platform with different features, like performance or peripherals, and/or with a future upgrade path.

 The documentation herein is primarily targeted onto the TXCOM series known as TX6.

 ### Ka-Ro TX6 Series
-The Ka-Ro TX6 series herein, specifically is a series of COM comprising of a range of **NXP's i.MX6** SOC family; e.g. including but not exclusively the SOC of i.MX6Q and i.MX6UL.
+The Ka-Ro TX series of COM (see [TX standard](# , or short TXCOM, and herein, specifically the TX6 are a series of COM solutions comprising of a range of **NXP's i.MX6** SOC family; e.g. including but not exclusively the SOC of i.MX6Q and i.MX6UL.

 Ka-Ro TX6 modules are designed and made in Germany for the highest possible quality.
 Ka-Ro offers technical support directly from design engineers and